Importing Parts and Assemblies from Onshape

 - Max Facet Width: Number, represents the maximum facet width.
 If not provided, no maximum facet width is applied to the part.

 - Units: select a base unit for the part.
 If not selected, Onshape will determine the unit of the part for you.
-Choosing incorrect units will cause the import to fail.
+Choosing incorrect units will cause the import to fail, so it is better to not select any units unless you are sure.

 3. Click "Import Part".
 A success popup alert will appear when the import is finished.
 Click "OK", then you can import additional parts/assemblies if desired, or navigate back to the parts-manager tab to see the imported parts.